microchip-pic-avr-examples/pic16f17146-cold-plate-mplab-mcc/README.md

 Packed with more peripherals than I/O pins, this intelligent cooling plate — the cold plate — cools its metal surface and anything on top of it.
 This system is controlled by a single 20-pin, 8-bit microcontroller (MCU), which performs temperature measurements, peltier current monitoring, user interface control and safety functions.
 The MCU can handle this task single-handedly due to its wide array of Core Independent Peripherals (CIPs).

-This README covers a brief usage guide and other generic aspects of the intelligent cooling plate, presented through a demo.
-The design of the cold plate allows for different functionalities of the MCU to be transferable or adaptable to various applications, offering the user a wider potential of interaction more quickly at hand.
-The present example is not a guide on how to build up the hardware, but all Printed Circuit Board (PCB), Computer-Aided Design (CAD) files and nonstandard Bill of Materials (BOM) components are included in the repo for reference.
+This README covers a usage guide and a functionality overview of the intelligent cooling plate.
+This is not an end product, but a demonstraion of the expanding capabilities of microcontrollers.
+Rebuilding this demo in its entirety is possible, but it's purpose is to have pieces of its implementation copied into other practical designs.All Printed Circuit Board (PCB), Computer-Aided Design (CAD) files and nonstandard Bill of Materials (BOM) components are included in the repo for reference.
+A more in-depth explanation of the functionality listed below can be found in [App Note AN4889](https://www.microchip.com/en-us/application-notes/an4889?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_MMTCha_pic171xx&utm_content=pic16f17146-cold-plate-mplab-mcc-github)

 ![The Cold Plate](./images/cold_plate.png)